 DC Water Initiated Lead Replacements

-Each year, DC Water replaces lead service pipes in conjunction with other construction projects.
+Each year, DC Water replaces lead service pipes in conjunction with other construction projects including small diameter water main replacement projects (SDWM) and CIPERR By-Block (CBB) projects.
 These projects include water main replacements, emergency repairs and District Department of Transportation (DDOT) projects.
 DC Water will contact you if there are any planned projects in your neighborhood.

-During these projects, replacement on private property is FREE for all residents--regardless of income.
+During these projects, replacement on private property is FREE for all residents—regardless of income.
 We strongly encourage property owners to take advantage of this opportunity so that we can replace the entire lead pipe at one time.
-Questions about planned projects, or the replacement agreement for these projects?
-Email email@example.com.
+Questions about planned projects or the replacement agreement for these projects should be sent to email@example.com.

-Each property owners can receive a 50% discount, regardless of income.
-Some residents will qualify for 80% or 100% coverage depending on household size and income.
+Property owners can receive a 50% discount, regardless of income.
+Some residents will qualify for 100% coverage depending on household size and income.

-Customers with lead service pipes in neighborhoods without planned capital improvement projects can enroll in the Voluntary Replacement Program.
-Similar to replacement during construction projects, DC Water will pay for all work in public space, and coordinate work so both portions are replaced at the same time.
-The property owner is responsible for replacement costs on private property.
+If both the public and private portions of the service line are lead and no capital improvement projects are planned for the neighborhood, customers can enroll in the Voluntary Replacement Program.
+Similar to replacement during DC Water initiated construction projects, DC Water will pay for all work in public space and coordinate work so both portions are replaced at the same time.
+The property owner pays for work on private property.
 For more information visit the voluntary lead service replacement page, or email firstname.lastname@example.org.